SocialEngine/rancher-cron/README.md

 uses [robfig/cron](https://github.com/robfig/cron) cron package.

-When this service is running on Rancher, it will poll [Rancher Metadata](http://docs.rancher.com/rancher/latest/en/rancher-services/metadata-service/) to find containers that have `com.socialengine.rancher-cron.schedule` label set to valid cron expression format (see below).
+When this service is running on Rancher, it will poll [Rancher Metadata](http://docs.rancher.com/rancher/latest/en/rancher-services/metadata-service/) for all stacks in an environment to find services that have `com.socialengine.rancher-cron.schedule` label set to valid cron expression format (see below).

-It will automatically update itself with any new and removed containers every 30 seconds.
+It will automatically update itself with any new and removed services every 30 seconds.

 Once it finds a container with `com.socialengine.rancher-cron.schedule`